Escaped China activist in U.S. protection: rights group

 "Chen Guangcheng has been the most typical victim of this lawless, boundless exercise of power," said Pu.
 "But the day has finally come when he has escaped from it."

-Chen, a self-schooled legal advocate who campaigned against abortions forced under China's "one child" policy, had been held under extra-legal confinement in his village home in Linyi in eastern Shandong province since September 2010 when he was released from jail.
+Chen, a self-schooled legal advocate who campaigned against abortions forced under China's "one child" policy, had been held under extra-legal confinement in his village home in Linyi since September 2010 when he was released from jail.

 His confinement with his family under relentless surveillance fanned protests by Chinese sympathisers and criticism from foreign governments and groups.

-Chen's escape and the furor it has unleashed could add to the headaches of China's ruling Communist Party, which is striving to ensure stability and authority before a leadership transition later this year.
+Chen's escape and the furor it has unleashed could add to the headaches of China's ruling Communist Party, which is striving to ensure stability and authority before the leadership transition later this year.

-It also threatens to overshadow a visit by Clinton and Treasury Secretary Timothy Geithner, who are due in Beijing next week for the annual "strategic and economic dialogue" between the two countries.
+It also threatens to overshadow a visit by Clinton and Treasury Secretary Timothy Geithner, who are due in Beijing next week for the annual high-level talks between the two countries.

 Asked whether any issue could force the meeting to be canceled or postponed, Chinese Vice Foreign Minister Cui Tiankai said, "I don't know why you'd ask the question."

 "There's really no calculation.
-He was totally cut off from the outside world and has been preparing for this moment for months," he said.
+He was totally cut off from the outside world and has been preparing for this moment for months," he said by telephone from Texas.

+"Chen's first wish is that he can be guaranteed freedom just like normal Chinese citizens in China.
+To be exiled is not his first choice," added Fu.

 U.S. economic analysts who follow China voiced conflicting views on the potential of Chen's standoff to disrupt bilateral ties - and by extension the world economy.